baiMFAH/elastik-nearest-neighbors/elasticsearch-aknn/README.md

 # Elasticsearch-Aknn

-Elasticsearch plugin for approximate K-nearest-neighbor querires on floating-point vectors using locality sensitive hashing.
+Elasticsearch plugin for approximate K-nearest-neighbor querires on floating-point vectors using locality sensitive hashing!

 The API for the three main endpoints and main points about implementation are documented at the root of this repository.